Guinea Pig Grooming Guide: Nails, Hair Care & Bathing Tips

 Here, we will discuss the basics of when and how your guinea pig needs grooming.
 Your pet’s grooming needs depend on their breed.
 Long-haired guinea pigs need significantly more care than short-haired ones.
 For the most part, guinea pigs can take care of themselves, but there are also times when these pets require extra attention from their owners.

-Grooming isn’t just about keeping your pet looking neat — it’s also an important way to bond and monitor their health.
+Grooming isn’t just about keeping your pet looking neat, it is also an important way to bond and monitor their health.
 During grooming, you have the opportunity to check for any indicators such as rashes, lumps, or signs of infection.
 Guinea pigs hide abnormalities in their health, so it is essential to take time to catch any issues as early as possible.

 Nail Trimming: How Often and How to Do it Safely